skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > hadn't really taken time to deal with this yet.
 A good evening
 > drinking goodbye to his lost mates was probably about right for him.

-Eomer, Thu'fir, Enoch, and Thordek sneak through the woods to Gereg's house.
+Eomier, Thu'fir, Enoch, and Thordek sneak through the woods to Gereg's house.
 Enoch and Thordek stop well short of the house, not wanting to make a lot of noise in their heavy armor.
-Eomer moves forward silently and looks around.
+Eomier moves forward silently and looks around.

 Jutting from the light, there is a campfire in front of the house.
 He listens carefully and determines that two guards are having a conversation.
 Using the mirror, he peeks in the window, but it is dark and quiet inside.
 He gives the signal, and Enoch casts silence on the door.
-Eomer takes the hinges off and Thu'fir takes the beam off.
+Eomier takes the hinges off and Thu'fir takes the beam off.
 The beam falls soundlessly down the steps within the zone of silence.

-Eomer sneaks in and goes to the secret door, which is a pegboard of tools.
+Eomier sneaks in and goes to the secret door, which is a pegboard of tools.
 He moves one of the tools and finds it makes a very slight sound.
 The door is just outside of the silenced area!
 So, he needs to open a door which is covered in hanging metal tools, and he must do so